Overview

 Results

-Most people see improvements in their quality of life after cardiac ablation.
-But there's a chance that the irregular heartbeats may return.
-If this happens, the procedure may be repeated or your health care provider might recommend other treatments.
-The procedure hasn't been shown to reduce the risk of a stroke.
-Blood thinners may be needed to reduce stroke risk.
+Most people see improvements in their quality of life after atrial fibrillation ablation.
+But there's a chance that AFib may return.
+If this happens, another ablation may be done or your healthcare professional might suggest other treatments.

 Clinical trials